-Gross margin percentage for services revenues was 70%, 67% and 65% in 2016, 2015 and 2014, respectively.
-The margin in 2016 was positively impacted by inclusion of the acquisitions of Airclic, ecustoms and MK Data which operate at margins higher than our other service revenue streams.
+Gross margin percentage for services revenues was 72%, 70% and 67% in 2017, 2016 and 2015, respectively.
+The margin in 2017 was positively impacted by inclusion of the acquisitions of Oz, MK Data, Pixi, and Datamyne which operate at margins higher than our other service revenue streams.
+The margin in 2016 was positively impacted by inclusion of the acquisitions of Airclic, e-customs and MK Data which operate at margins higher than our other service revenue streams.